G-Sync vs FreeSync: Which One Makes Sense for You?

 • FreeSync is AMD’s implementation of Adaptive Sync.

-• G-Sync Compatible is NVIDIA’s version of using Adaptive Sync.
+• G-Sync Compatible is NVIDIA’s validation of Adaptive Sync monitors.

-• G-Sync (native) adds a hardware module for extra control.
+• G-Sync (native) adds NVIDIA’s hardware module for extra control.

-For the average gamer, it no longer matters whether you’re using FreeSync or G-Sync — what matters is how well the monitor handles variable refresh under load.
+For the average gamer, it often matters less whether you use FreeSync or G-Sync — and more how well the specific monitor handles variable refresh under load.

 Console Support and Cross-Platform Compatibility